Launching an Illinois Startup

 Now that you’ve got a basic understanding of your industry, competitors, and the industry’s projected growth, your next step is to validate your startup idea and solidify your MVP.

 There are a few ways to validate your startup idea:

 - Conduct interviews with customers you think might buy this product.
 Ideally, you will be able to use this insight to refine your value proposition or target audience, if necessary.

 - Use tools and software available to discover, organize, and learn from industry and market data.
 Some popular tools are Statistica, Think With Google, KNIME, and PickFu.

-- Utilize startup incubators or startup accelerators in Illinois to network with other entrepreneurs that can help with brainstorming and fine-tuning startup ideas.
+- Utilize online startup communities, startup incubators, or startup accelerators in Illinois to network with other entrepreneurs that can help with brainstorming and fine-tuning startup ideas.

 3. Create Your Startup Roadmap

-Whether you begin with an informal or formal business plan, the process of writing your business plans down requires you to think through all of the key elements of your Illinois business.
-It allows you to take an in-depth look at your industry, market, and competitive position.
-It helps you set goals, determine your keys to success, and plan your strategies.
-It requires you to explore your financial projections and manage cash.
+Whether you begin with an informal or formal business plan, the process of writing your business plans down requires you to think through all of the key elements of your Illinois business such as industry, market, and competitive position.

 Create a Pitch Deck